schollz/wikifun/README.md

 These are some game decisions that can be made (and maybe can be changed):

 - During interaction, random information is shared (encourages strategy swapping)?
 OR user specifies the information that is shared?
+ZACK: For starters, user only shares their given information.
 - User can share information learned from interaction?
 OR User can only share their information given at the beginning of the game?
+ZACK: For starters, user only can share the information gained at beginning.
 - Information is the page name?
 OR information is a random fact on the given page?
+ZACK: For starters, information is the page name.
 - Should a radar be added to help bolster user-finding (to make it easier than signpost finding to encourage sharing)?

 # Implementation